 What is international SEO?

-International SEO ensures that search engines can easily identify which countries your company wants to target.
-It also shows search engines which languages you use to attract customers from different countries or speak different languages.
+International SEO ensures that search engines can easily identify which countries your business wants to target.
+It also shows search engines which languages you use to attract customers from different countries.

 How does international SEO work?